ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 At the time of writing, sensitivity labels cannot be configured to satisfy all of the requirements listed in the Protective Security Policy Framework (PSPF).
 Some of these limitations are:

-* Sensitivity labels do not set the `X-Protective-Marking` header (internet message header extension).
-Exchange transport rules can be used to set this label but the *Origin* parameter prescribed in the PSPF cannot be set natively.**
+* Sensitivity labels, Exchange Transport rules or DLP, cannot set the `X-Protective-Marking` header *Origin* parameter prescribed in the PSPF.
-* Messages received from outside of the agency that have the appropriate `X-Protective-Marking` header set are not interpreted by native labelling in the Outlook client.
-* The MIP labelling clients cannot append the protective marking to the subject field (subject field marking) to an email.
+* When using DLP or Auto Labeling policies to set a  `X-Protective-Marking` header:
+  * certain characters prescribed in the PSPF are not supported (such as `:` and `,`)
+  * a character limit of 64 characters is the maximum
+  * Exchange Transport rules do not have these character limitations
 * When downgrading a sensitivity label, the downgrade cannot be prevented, only forcing the user to justify the downgrade.
 * Sensitivity labels are not available within calendar invites.

 The following MIP methods can be used to assist with PSPF compliance:

-* Prepend the protective marking to the subject field using Exchange Online transport rules and MIP header checks.
-* For calendar invites, advise users to add the classification to the body, and use transport rules to add the required subject and header values.
+* For calendar invites, advise users to add the classification to the body, and use transport rules or DLP to add the required subject and header values.
-* Add the `X-Protective-Marking` header associated with the MIP label at the email gateway, as transport rules cannot populate the user's email address in the `ORIGIN=user@agency.gov.au` property inside the `X-Protective-Marking` header.
+* Update the `X-Protective-Marking` header associated with the MIP label at the email gateway with the `ORIGIN=user@agency.gov.au` property.
+Note, internal emails inside the Agency wouldn't be tagged using this method.

-Email gateway rules are available in the [Network Configuration ABAC document](/blueprint/abac/hybrid-network-configuration.html#office-365--email-protective-markings-with-aip-technology).
+Example email gateway rules that work with MIP are available in the [Network Configuration ABAC document](/blueprint/abac/hybrid-network-configuration.html#office-365--email-protective-markings-with-aip-technology).
 These rules are based on regular expressions and are easily adaptable to vendor specific email gateways.

 Classification Label Design Decisions for all agencies and implementation types.